Check out the more recent article for the Best Nerf Guns.

 The design work on this blaster is just eye-catchy with sleek looks and well defined, bold orange and blue Elite colors.
 It comes with a 25 darts drum barrel, which may sound like a lot at first, but is actually smaller than the 35 darts drum barrel that used to come with the Nerf Raider.
 The small barrel size is compensated with increased agility and lesser weight.

 The grip, and in turn the handling of this blaster is top-notch.
 Even though the drum barrel has a significant weight, the overall blaster weight distribution is balanced.
 The rampage is equipped with two firing modes, with one of the modes being the single fire mode while the other being the slam fire mode, which can give you an extra benefit in a nerf war.
 With the slam fire mode, you can fire around three to four darts every second depending on how fast you can pump the primer while holding down the trigger!
-The rampage is really easy to use.
+Rampage is really easy to use.
 To fire, all you have to do is pull back the handle, push the trigger, and fire the darts.
 So technically this is a semi-automatic blaster but works well if you want to single shot each time as well.
 However, if you are in a mood for some rapid firing, then the rampage is the best bet in the mechanical elite blasters.
 While using the slam fire mode, you do have to be extra careful about priming the handle back and forth.
 Improper and incomplete priming urgently may cause the dart to jam before the plunger.
 But there is a jam access door to clear it off but only rarely is it needed, though.

 For detailed review with pros and cons see below

 5. Nerf N-Strike Elite Rapidstrike CS-18: Best full-auto rifle blaster

 If you’ve looked at the high end of the nerf spectrum then you’re sure to have heard of the RapidStrike.
 The top nerf guns list would be empty without mentioning the Rapidstrike.
 This blaster is the remodeled and enhanced version of Stampede ECS.
 The Stampede was the most powerful and hugely desired Nerf blaster of the previous generation of N-Strike blasters.
 RapidStrike being its successor in the Elite series has done very well to hold up the mantle.
 It’s more powerful, accurate, easier to use and most of all very well designed.
 This blaster is much more than just a toy.
 A beautiful piece of well-engineered machine.

 Hasbro completely outdid themselves while designing this.
 The Rapidstrike is an extremely customizable blaster and it comes with five tactical rails.
 One tactical rail is on the blaster handle while two others are on the top and the bottom of the forward barrel.
 The last two rails are attached to each side of the blaster.
-It also has a transparent dart clip which can contain a maximum of 18 darts and allows you to track remaining ammo.
-The rapid fire system utilizes flywheels which use 4 C-sized batteries to operate.
+It also has a transparent dart clip which can contain a maximum of 18 darts and allows you to track the remaining ammo.
+The rapid-fire system utilizes flywheels which use 4 C-sized batteries to operate.
 The stock that comes with the package is sturdy and allows accurate shots.
 All these accessories do increase the weight of the blaster and require two hands to operate.
 But this being a popular choice for the primary weapon in nerf wars and HvZ, two-handed use is warranted.

 You can fire RapidStrike in two ways.
 You can fire single shots by holding down the accelerator trigger and pulling the firing trigger slightly.
 For burst shots, you will just have to hold down on to the firing trigger.
 The Rapidstrike is potent with full automatic firing capabilities.
-On an average at hip fire level, the darts can travel up to 55 feet, but with angled fire, you will be able to achieve distances up to 75 feet!
+On average at hip fire level, the darts can travel up to 55 feet, but with angled fire, you will be able to achieve distances up to 75 feet!
 However, the most impressive thing about this dynamic blaster is that a single dart can have muzzle speeds of up to 70 feet per second, as the high velocity pushes the darts to cover a little more distance.

 There are almost no gripes with this blaster.
 But one point to note with the Rapidstrike is that since it can fire darts so quickly, you will have to reload more than you would expect.
 In less than 7 seconds you can empty the full 18-round clip and this fire rate is going to exponentially increase your ammo consumption.
-The Nerf N-Strike RapidStrike CS-18 generally retails for $39.
-This is a little pricier compared to the other “elite” series blasters, but the RapidStrike brings much more to the table.
+The Nerf N-Strike RapidStrike CS-18 is a little pricier compared to the other “elite” series blasters, but the RapidStrike brings much more to the table.
 In all, a premium gear package at a justified price point.